remytuyeras/aces/README.md

 $$f_1(\omega)\,(\mathsf{mod}\,p) = \Big(f_0(\omega)^Tx(\omega) + qk_0\Big)\,(\mathsf{mod}\,p)$$

 If we choose $p$ and $q$ to be coprime, then the "randomness" of the term $qk_0$ is entirely governed by the "randomness" of $k_0$.
 Consequently, the construction of $k_0$ from $e'$ implies that the randomness of $k_0$ is contingent on the randomness of the coefficients of the polynomial $e'$.

+>[!NOTE]
+>The paper ["Provably Weak Instances of Ring-LWE Revisited"](https://eprint.iacr.org/2016/239.pdf) provides examples where an attack on the presented version of RLWE (PLWE) is feasible due to the condition $u(1) = 0$ in $\mathbb{Z}_q$.
+It is crucial to note that this vulnerability is observed in cases where $q$ is small, and the error term $e'$ tends to exhibit a distribution closer to Gaussian than uniform.
+It is important to emphasize that this scenario is distinct from the context considered in ACES.
+>
+>In the context of ACES, the security is upheld by the hardness of the Learning With Errors (LWE) problem on both integers and polynomials, ensuring robustness against potential attacks.
+>

 ### Cyphertext